 BEST TIME TO VISIT: September/October – May/June

-Cairns to Brisbane – Queensland Road trip Itinerary
+Cairns to Brisbane – Queensland Road Trip Itinerary

-My road trip in Queensland started in Townsville as I drove from the Northern Territory along the Flinders Hwy to Queensland but to keep it simple as many travelers arrive in Cairns, I’ll start my trip from here.
+My road trip in Queensland started in Townsville as I drove from the Northern Territory along the Flinders Hwy to Queensland but to keep it simple as many travellers arrive in Cairns, I’ll start my trip from here.

 The city is the gateway to many amazing and unique places in Australia and the most popular one is The Great Barrier Reef.
-Snorkeling, diving, or taking a scenic flight at the Great Barrier Reef is a bucket list and I am happy I did all these activities.
+Snorkelling, diving, or taking a scenic flight at the Great Barrier Reef is a bucket list and I am happy I did all these activities.

 Cape Tribulation & The Daintree Forest